 Obviously, all of this depends on the type of relationship you’re seeking.
 Only interested in a casual relationship?
 Think of suitors as a starter home that you know you’ll soon outgrow.
 A few perks like crown molding or a decent hairline will be enough to get you by.
 You’re just looking for someone who meets your needs in the short term—and will maybe even appreciate enough to turn a slight profit.

 In the market for marriage material?
 Then you’ll need to find a place that you can see yourself retiring in.
 A place with a solid foundation in an established area that your agent would call “a smart buy.”
 It won’t be perfect, but you can make it your own and grow into it.
 Check the property’s history and inspect it carefully before taking the plunge.
-Make sure the title is free of liens and encumbrances—anything that “affects or limits” the viability of the relationship (like psycho ex-wives).
+Make sure the title is free of liens and encumbrances—anything that “affects or limits” the viability of the relationship.
 And please be realistic about what you can and cannot change.
 Some new paint is one thing, but moving the garage to the other side of the house is another.

 Tip: If what you’re looking at is too close to your future mother-in-law, you’ll want to consider that too.